-lii.Sitfobelweni (locative form of Sitfobela): an area about 12km east of Kubutsa in central-southern Swaziland. {I} liii.Maloma: town in south-eastern Swaziland found at about 6km south of the Mhlathuze River within the present-day Mamba chiefdom. {I} liv.Since: Sinceni (see endnote xxiii).

-lv.kaMahawukelwa: literally, at the place of Mahawukelwa. [re: note that in another interview one of the narrators is Sam Mhawukelwa Mkhonta (B2)]

-lvi.Ngcamphalala: a sibongo found in Swaziland.
-According to Bonner (Kings, p.27), the Ngcamphalala together with the Mamba, Khumalo, at others, remained at Shiselweni when Somhlolo retreated northwards.
+lii.Sitfobelweni (locative form of Sitfobela): an area about 12km east of Kubutsa in central-southern Swaziland. {I} liii.Maloma: town in south-eastern Swaziland found at about 6km south of the Mhlathuze River within the present-day Mamba chiefdom. {I} liv.Since: Sinceni (see endnote xxiii). lv.kaMahawukelwa: literally, at the place of Mahawukelwa. [re: note that in another interview one of the narrators is Sam Mhawukelwa Mkhonta (B2)] lvi.Ngcamphalala: a sibongo found in Swaziland.
+According to Bonner ( Kings , p.27), the Ngcamphalala together with the Mamba, Khumalo, lvi.Ngcamphalala: a sibongo found in Swaziland.
+According to Bonner (Kings, p.27), the Ngcamphalala together with the Mamba, Khumalo, and others remained at Shiselweni when Somhlolo retreated northwards.
 Kuper (African Aristocracy, p.233) notes the Ngcamphalala as being bomdzabuko 'those that broke off' so-called 'true Swazi', related to the Shongwe, Motsa, Kunene and Gamedze, while Matsebula (History (new edition), p.22) says that they were an original 'Mbo' group who crossed the Lubombo after the original Ngwane nucleus.
-Their present-day chiefdom lies between the Mngometulu and Mamba chiefdoms in south-eastern Swaziland. {I}[re: there is a note by Ch on edit saying not to use standerd - edit away the stuff that is superfluous]
+Their present-day chiefdom lies between the Mngometulu and Mamba chiefdoms in south-eastern Swaziland. {I}[re: there is a note by Ch on edit saying not to use standerdise - edit away the stuff that is superfluous]

-lvii.
-Shaka mountain: Simbimba Ndlela also mentions a mountain by this name in the south of Swaziland (SWOHP, Royal series, 1982). {E} lviii.Mbulungwane (Mbulongwane): a hill about 15km south east of Hlatikulu.
+lvii.Shaka mountain: Simbimba Ndlela also mentions a mountain by this name in the south of Swaziland (SWOHP, Royal series, 1982). {E} lviii.Mbulungwane (Mbulongwane): a hill about 15km south east of Hlatikulu.
 It lies on a road junction between the Hlatikulu - Mhlosheni - Maloma road.
 This hill is also reputed to have been an residence of Somhlolo after he had left Shiselweni. {I} [re: those road instruction doesn't make sense]